Emergency-Response-Demo/erdemo.io/gettingstarted.md

-2.  **MicroService Architected Application for Hybrid Cloud** The Emergency Response application is a microservice architect application that show-cases best of breed Red Hat products integrated together for a hybrid-cloud production environment.
+2.  **MicroService Architected Application for Hybrid Cloud** The Emergency Response application is a microservice architected application that show-cases best of breed Red Hat products integrated together for a hybrid-cloud production environment.
 Software architects and application developers of Red Hat system integrator partners and customers will likely be intrigued by the architecture of this application and incorporate its best-practices in their business solutions using Red Hat technologies.

 ## 1.2.
 Pre-requisites